midnightntwrk/upload-sarif-github-action/README.md

 - `CX_CLIENT_ID` - Your Checkmarx OAuth2 client ID
 - `CX_CLIENT_SECRET_EU` - Your Checkmarx OAuth2 client secret (EU region)
 - `CX_TENANT` - Your Checkmarx tenant name
+- `MIDNIGHTCI_REPO` - GitHub token for SCS scanning (used by Full Scan action)

-These are the same secrets used by the standard Checkmarx scanning action.
+The first three are the same secrets used by the standard Checkmarx scanning action.

 ## Supported Tools